-- ✓ Staff members can either be already employed by the beneficiary or contracted specifically for the project. - ✓ In case of recruitment of staff for a project the internal provisions of the beneficiary/beneficiaries organisation for staff recruitment shall be applied. - ✓ The staff costs declared for an employee must be reasonable. - ✓ The staff costs calculation is based on costs actually paid out and proofed by pay slips or documents of equivalent probative value (e.g. data from the beneficiary accounting system which allows the proof of the payments for each single staff member may be accepted). - ✓ Using this method does not require establishing a separate working time registration system. - ✓ Sick or parental leave allowances are eligible as long as they are definitely paid and borne by the PP institution and only within the extent of assignment. - ✓ Unpaid voluntary work (i.e. contribution in kind) is generally not eligible. - → Payments (e.g. personal draw) to self-employed persons (e.g. company owners without any employment contract) are ineligible. - ✓ Voluntary bonuses and rewards (e.g. payments not in line with the employment contract or the employment policy of the beneficiary or payments without any legal commitment) are not eligible. - Overheads cannot be reported under this cost category (covered by the cost category "office and administration costs"). - ✓ Per diems and any other travel and accommodation costs cannot be reported under this cost category (covered by the cost category "travel and accommodation costs").
+- ✓ Staff members can either be already employed by the beneficiary or contracted specifically for the project. - ✓ In case of recruitment of staff for a project the internal provisions of the beneficiary/beneficiaries organisation for staff recruitment shall be applied. - ✓ The staff costs declared for an employee must be reasonable. - ✓ The staff costs calculation is based on costs actually paid out and proofed by pay slips or documents of equivalent probative value (e.g. data from the beneficiary accounting system which allows the proof of the payments for each single staff member may be accepted). - ✓ Using this method does not require establishing a separate working time registration system. - ✓ Sick or parental leave allowances are eligible as long as they are definitely paid and borne by the PP institution and only within the extent of assignment. - ✓ Unpaid voluntary work (i.e. contribution in kind) is generally not eligible. - ✓ Payments (e.g. personal draw) to self-employed persons (e.g. company owners without any employment contract) and staff costs of political office holders (e.g. mayors) are ineligible. - ✓ Overtime pays, voluntary bonuses and rewards (e.g. payments not in line with the employment contract or the employment policy of the beneficiary or payments without any legal commitment) are not eligible. - ✓ Special payments (e.g. Christmas allowances) shall be considered pro-rata only. - ✓ Overheads cannot be reported under this cost category (covered by the cost category "office and administration costs"). - ✓ Per diems and any other travel and accommodation costs cannot be reported under this cost category (covered by the cost category "travel and accommodation costs").